jennicign/ClimateWins-Python-Machine-Learning/README.md

 ### Objective

-To conduct a thought experiment on the use of machine learning to analyze weather data and predict wheather.
+To conduct a thought experiment on the use of machine learning to analyze weather data and predict weather.

 ### Requirements